Orlov spectra: bounds and gaps: Preliminaries

 Otherwise, we set $\text{Lvl}_{\mathcal T}^E(A) = \infty$.
 This number is called the \textbf{level of $A$ with respect to $E$}, or simply the level of $A$ when $E$ is implicit. \end{definition}

 The case where $\mathcal T$ is $\op{D}^{\op{b}}(\op{mod} A)$, the bounded derived category of coherent modules, and $G=A$ is the free module, provides some insight into the formalism above.
-The following theorem is taken from \cite{KK}.
-We refer the reader to loc.~cit. for the definition of coherent rings and modules.
-However, let us note that, if $A$ is right-Noetherian, then it is right-coherent, and a right $A$-module is finitely-generated if and only if it is coherent.
-If $A$ is finite-dimensional over $k$ or commutative and essentially of finite type, the result is originally due to Rouquier, \cite{Ro2}.
+The following theorem is taken from \cite{KK}; the cases where $A$ is finite-dimensional over $k$ or commutative and essentially of finite type were proven in \cite{Ro2}.

 \begin{theorem} Let $A$ be a right-coherent $k$-algebra.
-The generation time of $A$, as an object of $\emph{D}^{\emph{b}}(\emph{mod }A)$, the bounded derived category of coherent $A$-modules, is equal to the global dimension of $A$. \end{theorem}
+The generation time of $A$, as an object of $\emph{D}^{\emph{b}}(\emph{mod }A)$, is equal to the global dimension of $A$. \end{theorem}

 \begin{remark} Using ideas from \cite{ABIM}, one can extend the notion of global dimension to dg-algebras in a natural manner and check that the analog of Theorem \ref{CKK} holds for dg-algebras.
 As noted in \cite{Ro2}, for an enhanceable triangulated category, $\mathcal T$, each generator, $G$, allows one to construct an equivalence of $\mathcal T$ with the derived category of perfect dg-modules over the dg-endomorphisms of $G$.
 In this way, the Orlov spectrum can be viewed as a list of global dimensions of dg-algebras within a derived Morita equivalence class. \end{remark}